 Nevertheless, there are two types of lipomas; one that comes under the skin and the other that grows into the muscle or tissue.
 Lipomas that grow into the muscle or tissue are strangely very tough and are hard to the touch.
 They do not even move if you try to move them in a certain direction.
 A muscle-based lipoma is possibly the more concerning than its counterpart, as it resembles tumors.

 Lipomas have a fair amount of other characteristics that can help you identify and differentiate them from other types of tumors.
 Another one of its most important characteristics is that lipomas, as compared to other tumors, grow incredibly slowly.
-Compared to other tumors, lipomas grow at a snail’s pace, which makes them easier to differentiate.
+Compared to other tumors, lipomas grow at a snail’s pace, which makes it easier to differentiate.

 As surprising as it might seem, while these lipomas are not inherently dangerous, they often come in large numbers.
 This means that it is possible for your dog to have at least three or four lipomas at the same time.

 Furthermore, seeing how these - on their own – do not cause any harm to the dog’s body, the only time that your canine will pay attention to a lipoma is when it grows in a place where it can restrict or obstruct movement.
-This can be somewhat painful for your four legged friend and make the process of simply walking just that much more tiring.
+This can be somewhat painful for your four-legged friend and make the process of simply walking just that much more tiring.

 The average size of a lipoma is between one and three cm, making them fairly recognizable on their own.